BuildOnViction/gitbook/archive/how-to-deploy-a-trc21-token-on-tomochain.md

 **Step 6:** Once deployed, the issuer needs to agree that the fees for all transactions to the newly deployed token contract will be paid in terms of the issued token.
 Once the conditions are agreed, move to the next step by clicking “I understand”.

-**Step 7:** The token issuer needs to deposit a minimum amount of 10 TOMO.
+**Step 7:** The token issuer needs to deposit a minimum amount of 10 VIC.
 The deposit can’t be withdrawn.
-The TOMO held in the deposit pool will be deducted to pay the Masternodes for processing transactions.
+The VIC held in the deposit pool will be deducted to pay the Masternodes for processing transactions.

 **Step 8:** Now the new TRC21 token can be used.
 Edit the transaction fee in the token itself.
 Change this number at any time during the operation period of the token.